Ludwigsburg station: History

 After ten years of construction, the road between Wilhelmsplatz (now Schillerplatz) and the station was completed in 1869.
 Eisenbahnstraße (railway street) was a short time later renamed Myliusstraße after General Ferdinand von Mylius who was considered the founder of the costly street.
 Stately buildings were built along the street and Bahnhofsvorplatz (station forecourt) such as the railway hotel (1870s), the general post office (1886) and the music hall (1890).

 On 15 October 1881 the State Railway opened the railway line between Ludwigsburg and Beihingen (now part of Freiberg am Neckar), connecting to the Backnang–Bietigheim line.
 Three terminating tracks were built on the north side of the entrance building to cater for the resulting traffic.

 From 1910 to 1926 the station forecourt was the starting point of the Ludwigsburg Overhead Line Railway (Ludwigsburger Oberleitungs-Bahn), an early trolleybus operation.
 A branch line to Markgröningen was opened on 4 December 1916.
 The building of two additional tracks between Stuttgart and Ludwigsburg was completed in 1929.
 On 15 May 1933, electrification of two tracks to Stuttgart was completed and suburban services began to operate on the line.

 On 28 September 1975 Deutsche Bundesbahn closed passenger operations on the line to Markgröningen due to lack of passengers.
 From the mid-1970s tracks in the station area were modified as part of the introduction of Stuttgart S-Bahn operations.
 The junction between the Northern Railway and the line to Backnang is now grade separated.
 The terminating tracks north of the station were built over.

 Despite an extensive renovation of the station and the waiting room in the 1950s, the station was outdated and still unpopular with some of the population.
 Its demolition in favour of a new building began in October 1987.
 It was one of a small number of stations that had survived World War II to be demolished and replaced in Württemberg.
 After several planning delays the groundbreaking ceremony for a new building took place in June 1991.
 The new building combines the station with a shopping centre.
 It was opened on 19 November 1992.

 Operations

 The station has five platform tracks.
 Regional trains stop at track 1 running towards Bietigheim.
 Track 2 is used by S-Bahn services to Bietigheim or Marbach.
 S-Bahn services towards Zuffenhausen run on track 3.
 Track 4 is used by regional trains to Stuttgart.
 Track 5 is not used by scheduled services.

-Long-distance services do not normally stop at Ludwigsburg, except for a night stop on an InterCity train from Frankfurt to Stuttgart and an Intercity-Express from Stuttgart to Essen.
+Long-distance services do not stop at Ludwigsburg.
 The station is classified by Deutsche Bahn as a category 3 station.